 - Maintaining a friendship with an ex can be extremely difficult.
 You need to set certain boundaries

 - Never compromise on your self-esteem or happiness in order to appease someone else, in this case, someone who is not even your partner anymore

 - Put yourself above everything else and act accordingly

 - Take a step back to assess your feelings before you decide to get back together or move on

 - Allow yourself to heal, even if it means snapping chords with an ex who has been a friend for years

 Can you be friends with an ex if you still have feelings for them?
-Absolutely.
-It depends upon the nature of your former love interest– how they treat you, how they view you as a person and how important it is for you to be a part of their life no matter your position.
+The answer to this question depends on the kind of person your former partner is and the nature of the relationship you shared with them – how they treat you, how they view you as a person and how important it is for you to be a part of their life no matter your position.
 Let us just sign off by reminding you that even if your ex has been a best friend for years, it’s never too late to say that you’re uncomfortable.

 Being friends with an ex you love can be intimidating, to say the least.
 Being romantically attached even after the relationship ends can spell doom for your mental and emotional health if matters of the heart are given a free rein.

 Being friends with an ex might serve as an impediment in your process to survive the grief and pain of a heartbreak.
 Moving on is a significant step to getting started with your healing process.
 It is better to maintain distance from old flames to sustain your happiness and mental well-being.

 Yes, it can help you two get back together provided both of you are mutually ready for it.
 If both of you are still in love with each other and are eager to give things another chance, then your friendship can prove to be a stepping stone in your love life.